lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Downtime during this Patch Thursday for major user identity changes (2023-02-23)
+summary: Session terminationn this Patch Thursday (2023-04-20)
 env:
-  - idfprod
+  - idfint
-enabled: false
+enabled: true
 ---

-The RSP will be *unavailable* from 15:30 Pacific until EOB during the Thursday weekly upgrade widnow for a major identity system migration as we transition from our provisional system to CILogon.
-All user accounts will be reset.
-Current Data Preview delegates should consult this link: https://community.lsst.org/t/mandatory-action-items-for-all-delegates-starting-thu-feb-23/7437
+Notebook sessions will be terminated today during patch while we deploy nublado v3 for testing.